dainst/pigeonator/README.md

 ##Configuration

-Copy and rename config.properties.template to config.properties to ensure proper functionality.
+Copy and rename config.properties.template to config.properties and mailingList.json.template to mailingList.json to ensure proper functionality.

 ##Building jar